nuxeo/doc.nuxeo.com-content/src/nxdoc/guides-and-tutorials/educational/first-steps-with-studio-technical-documentation-tutorial/documentation-item-implementation.md

 ### Checking the Metadata and Schemas You Need

-To be able to describe and find the document, the following metadata should be available on the document:&nbsp;
+To be able to describe and find the document, the following metadata should be available on the document:

 *   A nature: a simple and limited list of choices
 *   A process: a two level list of choices.
 Since there can be many processes we will group them by category.